-A sudden tingling sensation in your tooth when a hot or cold food item comes in contact with your teeth is a result of your teeth becoming overly sensitive.
-This can make eating and drinking a painful process.
+A sudden tingling sensation, pain, or discomfort when extremely hot or cold food comes in contact with your teeth is usually the result of your teeth becoming overly sensitive.
+This can make drinking hot soup or ice cream a painful process.

-To understand what sensitivity is, you need to have an idea of the basic structure of the tooth.
+To understand what teeth sensitivity is, you need to know the tooth's basic structure.

-The human tooth has two distinct parts.
-The crown and the root –
+- human tooth has two distinct parts - the crown and the root

 The dentine is made up of soft tissue, which secretes a mineral-like substance that hardens to form the enamel.

-Beneath the dentine is the soft pulp that has nerve endings and blood vessels that branch off from the main artery and the nerve.
+Beneath the dentin is the soft pulp with nerve endings and blood vessels that branch off from the main artery and the nerve.

-In the centre, there is a cavity which encloses the main artery and nerve.
+In the center, there is a cavity that encloses the main artery and nerve.

-Cementum is the connective tissue that firmly attaches the root to the bone and also protects the dentine below the gums.
+The cementum is the connective tissue that firmly attaches the root to the bone and protects the dentin below the gums.